HAS-Tools-Fall2020/homework-HeyZeus333/Submissions/Assignment#5/Ridlinghafer_HW5.md

 ##### By: Jacob Ridlinghafer
 ###### 9/28/2020

+__
+## Grade
+3/3 - Great work again!
+Love your graphs.
+We are going to work more on plotting this week.

+Note - I'm having some trouble seeing your graphs correctly in the Markdown preview.
+None of them show up in Atom and only some show up online.
+Can you try using the atom plugin listed in the homework instead?
+__

 First I created a weekly boxplot distribution containing all data for those weeks(Figure 1), this seemed too broad to me so I analysed the yearly changes in a new data frame (yearly) from june - august 21st  because the summer is the part most affecting this drought.
 I grouped these by flow and described by year (code: x=yearly.groupby('year')['flow'].describe()).
 I found while looking at the table that I could use 2011-2019 but would rather not use data in 2017 and 2019 because they either had too high of a mean or a great standard deviation.
 I plotted weekly data using these years in a box plot (Figure 2) and saw that the data looks more uniform and compact at a lower flow value.
 The means of all these years was much too high because we are in a drought so I decided to find a mean quantile # that matched the mean 2020 flow for this period (june - august 21st).
 I found x3=yearly.groupby('year')['flow'].quantile(0.11).mean() to be extremely close to the mean of 47 cfs. so applied this to every week in the time period and got a nice looking plot that see Figure 3 that matches initially the flows of 40-60 cfs that we saw leading up to the first week of the semester in 2020.